 Visit the Public Health Agency of Canada's Emergency Preparedness and Response website at www.canada.ca/en/public-health/services/emergency-preparedness-response.html for more information.
 For more general information about bioterrorism issues, see the topic Disasters and Other Public Health Threats.

-Call 911 or other emergency services if you or your child develops any of the following symptoms:
+Call 911 or other emergency services if you or your child has:

 Call your doctor if:

-Talk with your health professional about whether you need special immunizations because you:
+Talk with your doctor about whether you need special immunizations because you: